Lambda quick start

 bash

-This creates / updates the secret, stores the value under JSON key key, and adds JWT_SIGNING_KEY = secret:acme-analytics/dev/jwt#key to your stage file.
-Verify what got recorded with kanject env --env dev (without leaking the value).
+This creates or updates the secret, stores the value under JSON key key, and adds ANALYTICS_API_KEY = secret:kanject-analytics/dev/api#key to the stage file.
+Verify the binding with kanject env --env dev without fetching or leaking its remote value.

 7. Deploy and rehearse rollback